zxyandreay/flask-sockpuppet-detection/README.md

 python app.py
 pause
 ```
+2. Please wait as it may take a few moments for the application to launch and the browser to open automatically.
+The application will be accessible at `http://127.0.0.1:5000/`.

 ## Features

 - Text preprocessing including tokenization, stop words removal, and lemmatization.
 - Text analysis using TF-IDF vectorization.
 - Sentiment analysis to extract polarity and subjectivity features.